hero media

 After years of working with grapes, the small team of winemakers behind this cellar door pivoted towards small batch spirits and liqueurs.
 The focus on flavour has certainly carried over with unique offerings like oyster shell gin, and pineapple coconut vodka.

-The cocktail-tasting flight will take you through the fascinating range; best paired with light antipasto plates.
+The cocktail-tasting flight will take you through the range, best paired with the kitchen’s specialties like chicken katsu udon and slow-cooked lamb shank.

 Address: 25 Dukes Walk, South Wharf

-Best for: Its stylish bar with classic gin cocktails done exceptionally well
+Best for: Its stylish green onyx bar with classic gin cocktails

-You’ll find Cedar Fox Distilling Co. near the station in Coburg North, inside a gutted former warehouse with a slick green onyx bar and all the tools needed to produce top-shelf small-batch gin.
+You’ll find Cedar Fox Distilling Co. near the station in Coburg North, inside a gutted former warehouse with a slick green onyx bar and all the tools to produce top-shelf small-batch gin.
+Although we’ve made the mistake of showing up during the winter months; it’s a seasonal distillery so only pops open when Melbourne’s weather is much more tolerable.

-The label is a favourite amongst Melbourne’s best bars, pumping out incredibly adaptable gins that work perfectly in martinis.
-As such, the martini flight is the best way to go here, offering up three mini martinis that change regularly based on what’s popular.
+The label is a favourite amongst Melbourne’s best bars, pumping out pleasant, adaptable gins that work perfectly in martinis.
+We reckon the martini flight is the best way to go, offering three mini martinis that change regularly based on what’s popular that week.

-In terms of food, you’re getting standard distillery fare here.
+In terms of food, you’re getting standard distillery fare at Cedar Fox.
 Indulge in all the cheese, charcuterie and olives you could ask for.
 And if you’ve had your fill of gin, there’s always a list of local beers.

 Address: 11 Mantell St, Coburg North